 First launched in 1997, the Chivas Regal 18 year old is bottled at 40% alcohol by volume and retails in the UK for around £55 a bottle.

 Smell: Fresh Fruits, Citrus – Orange & Lemon, Vanilla and Toffee, touch of Oak.

 Taste: Lots of Toffee with Oak, Dark Chocolate, Orange and soft Spices.

-Value for Money: Like so many big name blends, you sense that it has been put together to appeal to as many people as possible – and to offend no-one – but that’s OK so long as the quality justifies the price and while £60 isn’t cheap, there is a well put together, well aged blend to be enjoyed here.
+Thoughts: Like so many big name blends, you sense that it has been put together to appeal to as many people as possible – and to offend no-one – but that’s OK so long as the quality is there and there’s a well put together blend here.

 It’s a decent dram that will appeal to those who desire a subtler profile.
 For the price though, there are several other bottles that I would rather spend my money on.
 If you’re a regular blend drinker, it’s an example of a well-aged, traditional blended Scotch.
 If you normally go for single malts, you might find this a little pedestrian for your tastes.

 *If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.
 The whisky is also available from several other excellent retailers.